erlsta/homeassistant-lovelace-birthday-reminder-card/README.md

 ![Image of birthday-card](https://github.com/erlsta/homeassistant-lovelace-birthday-reminder-card/blob/master/birthday-card.png)

 ## How to install
-1. Copy the script to your local directory (I suggest to place all plugins in a directory "plugins" inside your www-folder and to add a new directory inside this for each custom card - if not: adjust the path to birthday-card.js).
+1. Copy the script (birthday-card.js) to your local directory (I suggest to place all plugins in a directory "plugins" inside your www-folder and to add a new directory inside this for each custom card - if not: adjust the path to birthday-card.js).
+The file birthday-card.png is not necessary - it's just there so I can display the picture of the card above.
 2. Add this to your ui-lovelace.yaml:

 ```